joelsernamoreno/EvilCrow-Keylogger/README.md

 * USB Host MAX3421
 * Hall sensor for unbrick device

+**NOTE:**

-**NOTE:** Some keys or modifiers have not been implemented.
+* Some keys or modifiers have not been implemented.
 I don't have time or material to test all the keyboards.
 If you have any errors, you can contact me by Twitter: @JoelSernaMoreno
+* All Keyloggers have been flashed firmware `EvilCrow-Keylogger` before shipping

 **Layouts:**